jack-pappas/fsharp-logic-examples/readme.md

 ### Needed for Installation ###

-here are two solutions: `*.VS10.sln` and `*.VS11.sln` for Visual Studio 2010 and Visual Studio 2012 respectively.
+There are two solutions: `*.VS10.sln` and `*.VS11.sln` for Visual Studio 2010 and Visual Studio 2012 respectively.
 Both versions are targetting .NET framework 4.0; while the VS10 version uses F# 2.0, the VS11 version targets F# 3.0.

 We use NuGet to manage external packages, for example, NUnit/FsUnit for unit testing.